rcyep87/Todo/README.md

 To run this todo program:
 * run 'bundle install'
 * ruby bin/todo.rb'
+* Follow user prompt to add a new task to your todo app.

 .
 ├── Gemfile             # Details which gems are required by the project